zencart/documentation/content/user/troubleshooting/db_strict_mode.md

 interacting with the database.
 This can cause issues for code which was created prior to these rules being enforced.

-This won't happen to modern unaltered vanilla Zen Carts; this happens when you modify the database schema but don't upgrade the code to go with it.
+This issue *generally* won't happen to modern unaltered vanilla Zen Carts; this happens most often when you modify the database schema but don't upgrade the code to go with it.